 That turned into a mess.
 Comparing my success with others made me feel awful about the little things that used to bring me joy.
 A happy comment there.
 A boost in traffic there.
 A random mention by another blogger.
 After comparing BuLL to other better, bigger sites, I no longer found excitement in the little things.

 After suffering a few rounds of growth and all the comparison vomits, I had enough.
 I sent a survey to my subscribers, learned more about writing and storytelling, and refocused.

 After experiencing the challenges of BuLL’s first year, I feel more confident in my skills.
-That when the siren song of challenges arise, I will be so more level headed and confident when cleaning up all the messes that get spewed my way.
+That when the siren song of challenges arise, I will be more level headed and confident when cleaning up all the messes spewed my way.

 Some of my previous failures were because I didn’t craft goals.
 I let the chaos of life dictate my success.
 With a new year and reliving the birth of BuLL, I should make goals like doubling my subscribers from 52 to 104, getting mentioned by the Plutus Awards, and getting featured in NPR.

 It is going to get reeeaaallll interesting….